 Computer-graded homework details: The computer-graded problems use a custom-designed system created by BYU Physics Department faculty members.
+You may have used this system in Physics 121.
 This system offers several major advantages to students and professors:

 - Students get instant feedback as to whether they did the problem correctly. - Because the HW problems are not assigned directly from the textbook, students can purchase cheap older editions instead of all being forced to use the same, newest edition. - Students get multiple tries to get the problems right.
-Specifically, I have arranged things so that you get two attempts at a problem for full credit; after that, you start losing points. - Each student gets a slightly different-but closely related-problem to work; this makes copying off of other students nearly impossible.
+Specifically, I have arranged things so that you get two attempts at a problem for full credit; after that, you start losing points. - Each student gets a slightly different-but closely related-problem to work; this makes copying off of other students more difficult.
 (Yes, sadly even at BYU this is sometimes a problem.)